|

 left to professional firefighters.

-mind and when in doubt, get out!
+Always have a evacuation plan in mind and when in doubt, get out!

 6. ADDITIONAL RESOURCES

-defensive space and what you can do to protect your home & family, check out
+For more information on defensive space and what you can do to protect your home & family, check out

 these related website links:

-be temporarily down.
-The information contained on this page
+NOTE: The information contained on this page

 has been compiled from a variety of sources.
 No guarantee is